-Jonathan prosecutes class and direct actions on behalf of the firm’s institutional investor clients and has litigated many of the firm’s most high-profile litigations including, In re Bank of America Securities Litigation, which resulted in a historic settlement shortly before trial of $2.43 billion, one of the largest shareholder recoveries ever obtained; In re Genworth Financial, Inc. Securities Litigation, which settled for $219 million, the largest recovery ever obtained in a securities class action in Virginia; In re JPMorgan Chase & Co.
-Securities Litigation, which settled for $150 million; In re Wells Fargo Mortgage-Backed Certificates Litigation, which settled for $125 million; and In re Rayonier Securities Litigation, which settled for $73 million; and the historic In re Cobalt International Energy, Inc. Securities Litigation, in which plaintiffs achieved settlements totaling up to $335.3 million after years of hard-fought litigation.
-ISS-SCAS identified the recovery as the largest securities class action settlement of 2019.
+Jonathan prosecutes class and direct actions on behalf of the firm’s institutional investor clients and has litigated many of the firm’s most high-profile litigations, including In re Bank of America Securities Litigation, which resulted in a historic settlement shortly before trial of $2.43 billion, one of the largest shareholder recoveries ever obtained; In re Genworth Financial, Inc. Securities Litigation, which settled for $219 million, the largest recovery ever obtained in a securities class action in Virginia; In re JPMorgan Chase & Co.
+Securities Litigation, which settled for $150 million; In re Wells Fargo Mortgage-Backed Certificates Litigation, which settled for $125 million; In re Rayonier Securities Litigation, which settled for $73 million; and In re Cobalt International Energy, Inc. Securities Litigation, in which plaintiffs achieved settlements totaling up to $335.3 million after years of hard-fought litigation.

 Jonathan is also actively involved in the firm’s direct action opt-out practice.
 He recently represented clients in opt-out actions brought against American Realty Capital Properties, which resulted in settlements totaling $85 million.
 He currently represents numerous clients in opt-out actions brought against Valeant Pharmaceuticals, Inc.